 Nutrition Services (OAA Title IIIC)

 Profile of the Issue: The purpose of the OAA Nutrition Program is to reduce hunger and food insecurity, promote socialization, promote health and well- being, and delay adverse health conditions for older individuals.
-Good nutrition is a key component in maintaining the health of vulnerable, older adults.
-Maintaining a healthy diet is an important key in helping older adults positively impact their physical health, mental health, and delay or prevent the onset of diseases.
+A healthy diet is key to helping older adults maintain their physical and mental health, and to delay or prevent the onset of diseases.

-In Columbia County, both the congregate and home delivered meals are provided through contracts with local senior centers.
-St. Helen’s senior center serves the St. Helens, Warren, Deer Island, Columbia City and Scappoose area, Rainier senior center serves the Rainier area, Clatskanie serves Clatskanie, Alston-Mayger, and Westport area, and Vernonia senior center serves the Vernonia area.
+In Columbia County, both congregate and home delivered meals are provided through contracts with our local senior centers.
+The St. Helens Senior Center serves the St. Helens, Warren, Deer Island, Columbia City, and Scappoose areas; the Clatskanie Senior Center serves the Clatskanie, Alston-Mayger, and Westport areas; and the Rainier and Vernonia Senior Centers serve their respective local communities.

-Clatskanie Senior center has completed their renovations and reopend their door for congregate meals in March 2023.
-They continue to provide home delivered meals 5 days per week and congregate meals on Monday, Wednesday and Friday.
-Clatskanie is planning to restart their chair yoga class and OSU extension nutrition class in May or June.
-Vernonia senior center has been under construction since March of 2016.
-They had their grand opening on September 12, 2020.
-Vernonia is opened for congregate meals Monday, Wednesday and Friday.
+The Clatskanie Senior center completed renovations and reopened for congregate meals in March 2023.
+They continue to provide home delivered meals 5 days per week and congregate meals on Monday, Wednesday, and Friday.
+Clatskanie is planning to restart their chair yoga class and OSU extension nutrition classes.

+The Vernonia Senior Center had been under construction since March of 2016 and held their grand opening on September 12, 2020.
+Vernonia provides home delivered meals 5 days per week and is open for congregate meals Monday, Wednesday, and Friday.
 They have an active group that meets for exercise class that has 20-30 participants.
-Activites resumed with Bingo, health clinics, exercise classes, yard sales, and other outreach activities.
-Home delivered meals are provided 5 days per week.
+Post-Covid activities resumed with Bingo, health clinics, exercise classes, yard sales, and other outreach activities.

-Congregate meals are served five days per week in Rainier and St. Helens and three days per week in Clatskanie and Vernonia.
-Congregate meals have reopened in all our centers at this time.
-Congregate meals are increasing in attendance and many of the patrons have stated they are excited to have the congregate meals back.

-The congregate meals sites include:
+Congregate and home delivered meals are available five days per week through both the Rainier and St. Helens Senior Centers.

+While the return to congregate-style meals post-pandemic has been slow, the socialization opportunities provided by the congregate programs are of vital importance to seniors, particularly in smaller communities where alternative opportunities for socialization are limited.

+Congregate meals are provided at area Senior Centers according to the following schedules:

 Clatskanie Senior Center, Monday, Wednesday, Friday at 12:00 pm